influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withName(name)
 ```

-Name is the resource name of the template.
+"Name is the resource name of the template."

 ### fn templateRef.withTemplate